Ghayal (1990 film): Production

 Rajkumar Santoshi initially wanted to make the film with Kamal Haasan in the lead role, but was hesitant as the actor's previous Hindi films did not perform well.
-He subsequently approached Sunny Deol to act and produce the film.
+Then he subsequently approached Mithun Chakraborty for the role, who nodded to it and advised the former to make the film bilingually in Bengali and Hindi.
+Dharmendra proposed to Santoshi to make the film with Sunny Deol, and requested Chakraborty to leave the project.

+In an unsubstantiated claim, Pakistani screenwriter Nasir Adeeb stated that he wrote the original story for Ghayal at the insistence of its producer, Dharmendra, who had previously remade some of Adeeb’s films.

-Music and soundtrack
+Music

 The music was composed by Bappi Lahiri.
 The lyrics of the songs were penned by Anjaan and Indeevar.

 A woeful version of the song is "Saath Hain Hum Sab Isse Badi Kya Khushi", sung independently and sedately by Kumar Sanu.
 Another song, "Mungda" rendered tersely in the film, originally occurs in the 1977 film Inkaar.
 Anjaan wrote all the songs except two versions of "Sochna Kya", which were penned by Indeevar.
 "Sochna Kya" was cover version of song Lambada by Kaoma from album Worldbeat, which was itself based on Llorando se fue by Los Kjarkas.